Children of the Red King: Children of the Red King

+Bindi Loom is known to be endowed, but her power is unconfirmed.
+She supports Charlie and his friends until inexplicably leaving Bloor Academy after the second book.

-Una Onimous, the niece of Orvil Onimous and Onoria Onimous, has the endowment of invisibility.
+Una Onimous, the niece of Orvil and Onoria Onimous, has the endowment of invisibility.

-Asa Pike, a werewolf, can change his shape at dusk.
+Asa Pike, a werebeast, turns into a monstrous creature in the prolonged absence of natural or magical light.
 He was Manfred's sidekick until book 5, when he helped Charlie and his friends by releasing the Red King.
 For this he was punished and later was rescued by Charlie Bone in book 6.

 Billy Raven, an albino, has the ability to speak to animals.
 He is an orphan, and was briefly adopted in Book 4 by abusive parents.
 He is adopted by the Bones at the end of the final book.

 Lysander Sage descended from an African wise man and can call up his spirit ancestors.
 Lysander is Tancred's best friend.
-Lysander has two sisters, Hortense and Alexandra, who are both unendowed.
+Lysander has two sisters, Hortense and Alexandra, who are both unendowed; he later gains an unnamed other sibling.
 He inherited his ability from his mother, Jessamine Sage.
 Lysander's father is a powerful judge in the city.
 Lysander also is good friends with Charlie Bone.

 Eric Shellhorn can bring any stone statue to life.
 He lives with his stepmother Venetia Yewbeam because his sister (Miranda) and father (Arthur) escaped from the city.
 Venetia poisoned a shawl which stopped Eric's mother's heart, then made Arthur marry her.

 Gabriel Silk can feel scenes and emotions through the clothing of others.
 He comes from a long line of psychics.
+He becomes friends with Charlie early in the series.

 Joshua Tilpin can control magnetism and descended from Lilith, the Red King's oldest daughter, and Harken, the evil enchanter who married her.

 Emma Tolly can turn into birds and fly, and is an excellent artist specialising in drawing birds.
 She was hypnotized by Manfred Bloor for eight years and renamed Emilia Moon.
 Charlie and his friends rescue her in the first book.
 She lives with her aunt, Julia Ingledew because her parents died and her previous guardian made the mistake of giving her to the Bloors.
 She saved Tancred from drowning and started dating Tancred at the end of the last book.

 Tancred Torsson is a storm-bringer.
 His Scandinavian ancestor was named after the thunder god, Thor.
 Tancred can summon wind, thunder, snow, rain, and lightning.
 He is also a very dear friend of Lysander Sage.
-Tancred was also almost drowned by Dagbert Endless in the seventh book.
+Tancred was also almost drowned by Dagbert Endless but rescued by the Flames in the seventh book.

 Olivia Vertigo is an illusionist, but she does not discover her endowment until the fourth book.
 She is an aspiring actress and is constantly changing her appearance, especially her hair colour.